CatalogueOfLife/coldp/README.md

 ## TypeMaterial
 Type material designated to names.
-We avoid the use of fully structured specimen data and instead primarily use a single id, citation & status value.
+We avoid the use of fully structured specimen data and instead primarily use a citation & status value.
 Type material should only be associated with the original name, not with a recombination.

-#### ID
-Optional unique identifier for the specimen.
-If coming from a Darwin Core world dwc:occurrenceID is a great fit.

 #### nameID
 Pointer to the typified name referring to an existing Name.ID within this data package.